jmineroff/Domino-Launchpad-Quickstart/README.md

 Now that you have completed model training and selection - it's time to get your model deployed.

 In the last lab - we trained a sklearn model and saved it to a serialized (pickle) file.
-To deploy this trained model - we'll use a script to load in the saved model object and pass new records for scoring.
+To deploy the trained model using a script to load in the saved model object and pass new records for inference.

 To do so - navigate to the **Model APIs** tab in your project.
 Click **New Model**.